Activity Workshop

 The annual knockout competitions for each of the divisions are known as the "Flags", culminating with a finals weekend at the end of the season.

-The Southern league, run by SEMLA, also now has 5 Divisions, reflecting the increased spread of the men's game further South.
+The Southern league, run by SEMLA, now apparently has 6 Divisions, split into western and eastern divisions to reduce travel times.
 The SEMLA website has full results and tables, and an interactive map of the southern clubs.

 The Varsity Matches are annual competitions between Oxford and Cambridge Universities for numerous different sports.
-In the case of lacrosse, the men's competitions have been running almost unbroken (apart from the two World Wars) since 1903.
+In the case of lacrosse, the men's competitions have been running almost unbroken (apart from the two World Wars (and maybe Coronavirus)) since 1903.
 The Annual Varsity Boat Race, with its sponsorship, televised coverage and international recognition, is one example of a Varsity Match.
 The annual tiddlywinks match is another.

 Over the past century, there have been three major swings in domination of the men's lacrosse Varsity matches.
 Between 1907 and 1933, Oxford pulled back from a 0-4 deficit to a commanding 17-7-1 lead.
 Then Cambridge took control for the following three decades to lead 28-21-2 in 1967.
-Since 1968, however, Oxford has once again been dominant, losing only 9 of the last 40 matches and winning 12 in a row up to 2004 (the longest winning run so far).
+From 1968, however, Oxford enjoyed another dominant period, losing only 11 of 43 matches and winning 12 in a row up to 2004 (the longest winning run so far).

-The headquarters of British lacrosse is englishlacrosse.co.uk and under the links "Get Involved" -> "Find a local club" there's a comprehensive (but horribly presented) list of clubs with contact information.
-Sky Sports has also made a video introducing the English game showing mens, women's and children's versions of the game.
+The headquarters of British lacrosse is englandlacrosse.co.uk which has blog-type news and a now-working club finder.
+For the south of england, see SEMLA's list.
+Sky Sports has also made a video introducing the English game showing men's and women's versions of the game.